qhull/qhull/README.txt

     git checkout next
     ...
     git pull origin next

   Compile qhullcpp and libqhullstatic_r with the same compiler.
 Both libraries use the C routines setjmp() and longjmp() for error handling.
 They must be compiled with the same compiler.

+  Qhull provides qhull.pc.in for pkg-config support.
+  With back-ticks, you can compile your C++ program with the Qhull libraries:
+      g++ `pkg-config --cflags --libs qhullcpp qhullstatic_r` -o my_app my_app.cpp
+  or
+      g++ `pkg-config --cflags --libs qhullcpp qhull_r` -o my_app my_app.cpp

+  qhullcpp must be linked before qhull_r, otherwise the linker reports an error -- "QhullUser ... multiple definition of `qh_fprintf'"

 -------------------
 Calling Qhull from C programs

   See html/qh-code.htm#library for calling Qhull from C programs

+  Qhull provides qhull.pc.in for pkg-config support.
+  With back-ticks, you can compile your C program with the Qhull library
+      gcc `pkg-config --cflags --libs qhull_r` -o my_app my_app.c

   See html/qh-code.htm#reentrant for converting from Qhull-2012